• Skip to primary navigation

 The pandemic has shifted customer expectations for the long haul.
 Consolidating and connecting the systems that are powering an omnichannel strategy takes a business to the next level of unified commerce.
 Implementing a sole payment platform is a solid first step towards achieving the benefits of increased customer flexibility, loyalty and streamlined data capture.

 The best partners are ones that work behind the scenes supporting your business goals.
-Here at PixelMEDIA, we work with the top technology platforms to enhance your ecommerce site on Salesforce.
+We work with the top technology platforms to enhance your ecommerce site on Salesforce.
 With seamless integrations for platforms like Adyen, your site can provide flexibility to your customers, build a deep understanding of their preferences, and remain agile, anytime, anywhere.

 Ready to learn more about Unified Commerce?